To make development and porting easier the halium team provides the reference rootfs. It is based on Ubuntu 16.04 and includes the following:

 - lxc pre-start hook will bind mount the mounted android partitions inside the android rootfs

-- At this point scope of halium is over and userspace services like sddm, mir, lipstic etc can be started
+- At this point the scope of halium is over and userspace services like sddm, mir, lipstic etc can be started